hcbpassos/waterfall-toolbar/README.md

 ### Support me
 HugoCastelaniBP@gmail.com<br>
-If you enjoy my work and have a lots of money left over, please support me via PayPal using the email above :)<br>
+If you enjoy my work and have lots of money left over, please support me via PayPal using the email above :)<br>

 ## License
     MIT License